-- A full time Special Educational Needs Coordinator(SENco) who is a qualified teacher and holds the National Award for SEN Coordination
+- A full time Leader of Inclusion who is a qualified teacher and holds the National Award for SEN Coordination

 - A part time (three days per week) specialist SEN Teacher

-- A pastoral Support Team made up of four staff who run the support rooms for pupils who need additional support for Social, Emotional, Mental Health
+- A pastoral Support Team who run the support rooms for pupils who need additional support for Social, Emotional and Mental Health

 - One mentor

-- Staff who have additional training in Speech and Language Communication Difficulties, Autistic Spectrum Disorder, Down syndrome, Specific Learning Difficulties such as Dyslexia, Social Skills programmes and fine and gross motor skills programmes
+- Staff who have additional training in Speech, Language and Communication Needs, Autistic Spectrum Condition, Down syndrome, Specific Learning Difficulties such as Dyslexia, Social Skills programmes and fine and gross motor skills programmes

 - A Speech and Language Therapist who is contracted to the school for one day per week

-- Personalised support package for pupils on the Autistic spectrum or who have Speech, Language and Communication difficulties.
+- Personalised support package for pupils on the Autistic spectrum or who have Speech, Language and Communication needs.

-- A bespoke 6th form provision for pupils with speech and language needs staffed by a member of staff with a PGCEHE.
+- A bespoke 6th form provision for pupils with Down Syndrome and Cerebral Palsy

 How does the school know if pupils need extra help and what should you do if you think your child/young person may have special educational needs?

-- The Special Educational Needs Coordinator (SENco) liaises with the SENco from the feeder Primary schools during Y5 and Y6 if the young person has a Statement of Educational Needs or has been identified as having additional needs.
+The SEN team liaise with the SENCos from the feeder Primary schools during Y5 and Y6 if the young person has an Education, Health and Care Plan or has been identified as having additional needs.

-- The SENco visits all feeder Primary Schools in Term 6 of Year 6 and gathers information from class teachers and the SENco about any pupil who has been identified and is receiving extra support which is ‘additional to and different from’ the teaching within their class.
+The SEN team visit all feeder Primary Schools in Term 6 of Year 6 and gather information from class teachers and the SENCo about any pupil who has been identified and is receiving extra support which is ‘additional to and different from’ the teaching within their class.

-- Information regarding pupils who have been placed on the Special Needs register in Primary School is passed on through the school SIMS information process via the Local Authority.
+Information regarding pupils who have been placed on the SEN register in Primary School is passed on through the school SIMS information process via the Local Authority.

-- On entry into Ashton Park School pupils are assessed using the Accelerated Reading Test and Cognitive Assessment Tests (CATS).
-Teacher Assessment and SATS data is passed on from Primary schools.
+On entry into Ashton Park School pupils are assessed using the Accelerated Reading Test and Cognitive Assessment Tests (CATs).
+Teacher Assessment and SATs levels are passed on from Primary schools.
 The data is analysed and pupils who meet the criteria set for intervention which is additional to or different from the majority of pupils of the same age, are placed on the SEN Register and receive intervention to meet the individual need.

 How will the education support my child/young person?

-- If a child/young person has a Statement of Educational Needs or an Education Health and Care Plan (EHC) he or she will have a Key Teacher from the SEN Faculty.
+If a child/young person has an Education Health and Care Plan (EHCP) they will have a Key Teacher from the SEN Faculty.
 The Key Teacher will organise additional provision for the particular area of need and the young person will receive a package of support.
 Each package of support is individual to the young person.

-- The Key Teacher will contact you as soon as your child joins the school.
-You will be invited to two full meetings per year but will be contacted throughout the year on a regular basis through email, phone calls.
+The Key Teacher will be your key contact at Ashton Park.
+You will be invited to two full meetings per year but will be contacted throughout the year on a regular basis through email and phone calls.
 You can contact the Key Teacher whenever you feel it is necessary.

-- The SENco and the SEN teachers use the school data system to track all pupils with additional needs.
+The Leader of Inclusion and the SEN teachers use the school data system to track all pupils with additional needs.

-- The SENco prepares regular reports for the Governors on SEN pupil progress.
+The Leader of Inclusion prepares regular reports for the Governors on SEN pupil progress.

 How will the curriculum be matched to my child/young person’s needs?

-- Ashton Park School uses Quality First Teaching to meet the needs of all pupils.
+Ashton Park School uses Quality First Teaching to meet the needs of all pupils.
 Subject teachers differentiate their curriculums to support pupils with additional needs.
-The school has a team of Learning Support Assistants who work within each year group.
-Learning Support Assistants work within the classroom and also deliver interventions to provide support for identified pupils.
+The school has a team of Learning Support Assistants who work within the classroom and also deliver interventions to provide support for identified pupils.

-- The SEN Faculty provides strategy sheets for a range of needs.
-Examples are Specific Learning Difficulties –Dyslexia, Dyspraxia, Speech, Language Communication Needs, ASD, Social Communication Difficulties, slow processing skills and memory difficulties.
+The SEN Faculty provides strategy sheets for a range of needs.
+Examples are Specific Learning Difficulties (such as Dyslexia and Dyspraxia) Speech, Language and Communication Needs, ASC, Social Communication Difficulties, slow processing skills and memory difficulties.

-- Pupils with fine or gross motor skills difficulties can be placed within an Occupational Therapy programme called Better Move on.
-This takes place twice a week during Tutor time and is run by Learning Support Assistants.
+Pupils with fine or gross motor skills difficulties can be placed within an Occupational Therapy programme called Better Move On.
+This takes place weekly during tutor time and is run by Learning Support Assistants.

-- Pupils who have Statements of Educational Needs or who have additional needs and specific diagnoses relating to ASD will have twice yearly reviews arranged by the Key Teacher.
+Pupils who have EHCPs or who have additional needs and specific diagnoses relating to ASC will have twice yearly reviews arranged by the Key Teacher.

-- The SEN Faculty operates an Open House Policy, Parents/carers are welcome to contact the SENco or SEN teachers with any questions about progress and an appointment can be made to discuss concerns where necessary.
+The SEN Faculty operates an Open House Policy: Parents/carers are welcome to contact the Leader of Inclusion or SEN teachers with any questions about progress and an appointment can be made to discuss concerns where necessary.

 What support will there be for my child/young person’s overall wellbeing?

-- Pupils who have medical needs and who require a transition programme back into school after an absence can have support through the Pastoral Support Room F5.
+Pupils who have medical needs and who require a transition programme back into school after an absence can have support through the Pastoral Support Room.

-- Pupils who are on the SEN register due to behavioural needs have provision through the Pastoral Support Team.
+Pupils who are on the SEN register for Social, Emotional and Mental Health needs have provision through the Pastoral Support Team.
 Pupils are attached to key staff and have personalised timetables of support depending on need.

 What specialist services and expertise are available at or accessed by the education setting?

-- The SENco is able to refer to the Educational Psychology Service and we have access to core time though the service…
+The Leader of Inclusion is able to refer to the Educational Psychology Service and liaises with them regularly.

 What training has the staff supporting children and young people with SEND had or are having?

-- All staff within the SEN Faculty have taken part in extensive training in ASD, Specific Learning Difficulties, supporting challenging behaviours, Better Move On, Talking Partners and Down Syndrome.
+All staff within the SEN Faculty have taken part in extensive training in ASC, Specific Learning Difficulties, supporting challenging behaviours, Better Move On, Talking Partners and Down Syndrome.

-- Two Learning Support Assistants have the ELKLAN qualification.
+Two Learning Support Assistants have the ELKLAN Speech and Language qualification.

 How will my child/young person be included in activities outside the classroom including school trips?

-- Pupils are encouraged to join extra-curricular clubs such as Art and Science club and archery.
+Pupils are encouraged to join extra-curricular clubs such as Art and Science club and adventure club.

 How accessible is the education setting?